 Looking for inspiration?
 Check out our huge list of Gift Guides HERE.

 3. Set a Christmas budget and start saving.
-Figure out how much you want to spend on Christmas gifts (include shipping costs), decorations, activities and Christmas cards & stamps, divide it by three and start setting that amount aside each month.
+Figure out how much you want to spend on Christmas gifts (include shipping costs), decorations, activities and Christmas cards & stamps, divide it by three (or however many months there are between now and Christmas when you are reading this) and start setting that amount aside each month.
 My family does this all year — we set aside $100 per month for gifts which covers birthdays, weddings, and Christmas — it makes the financial impact of Christmas much easier to handle when we set aside small chunks every month instead of withstanding a huge blow all at once.

 4. Start looking around your home to sell items you no longer use or need.
 Consider selling kids’ clothing at a local consignment sale, selling furniture on Craiglist, or old cellphones on Ebay.